visgl/deck.gl/docs/layer-lifecycle.md

 TBA

-### Picking: getPickingModels()
+### Picking: pick(uniforms, deviceX, deviceY)

-The default implementation looks for a variable `model` in the layer's state (which is expected to be an instance of the luma.gl `Model` class) uses that model for picking.
+The pick method should return an object with optional fields about what was picked.
+This `info` object is then populated with additional information by deck.gl and finally passed to the layer's `onHover` or `onPick` callbacks.

-TBD - this is not the best interface for enabling custom picking.
+The default implementation looks for a variable `model` in the layer's state (which is expected to be an instance of the luma.gl `Model` class) uses that model for picking, and renders that model with attributes set that allow the layer shaders to render picking colors instead of normal colors.